andersonopt/website/content/solutions/prospect.md

   benefits:
   - benefit: Decrease Project Timelines
     icon: speedometer.svg
-    details: Users typically increase siting efficiency by 2-4 times so they can contact landowners sooner
+    details: Users typically increase siting efficiency by 2-4 times, so they can contact landowners sooner
   - benefit: Easy to Use
     icon: star.svg
     details: Anyone - not just GIS developers - can easily perform complex environmental